Word@Work, Let God's Word energise your working day!

 Matthew 23:5-12

-When Jesus exposed the hypocrisy of the Pharisees, He was not just rebuking error; He was also training the disciples how to behave when they became church leaders (1 Peter 5:1-4).
-Enlarging on His teaching against hypocrisy (in Matthew 6:1-18), Jesus explained that the motivation for their behaviour was pride.
+When Jesus exposed the hypocrisy of the Pharisees, He was not just rebuking error; He was also training the disciples to have a different heart and ambition when they became church leaders (1 Peter 5:1-4).
+Enlarging on His teaching against hypocrisy (Matthew 6:1-18), Jesus explained that the Pharisees’ motivation was pride.
+They were desperate for people to admire them, and used their supposed 'holiness' and honoured public status to foster that hunger for approval.
+Along with their status went the power to control people.

 Religious Vandalism